Dragon Runner

 Dragon Runner is a military robot built for urban combat.
 At 20 pounds (9 kg) it is light enough to be carried and thrown.
 The original project was funded by the United States Marine Corps Warfighting Laboratory in conjunction with Carnegie Mellon University.
-It was designed at Carnegie Mellon University while the electronics and thermoplastic shell is developed and made by QinetiQ, Inc. Early development was conducted by the United States Naval Research Laboratory, including initial design, production and field testing.
+It was designed at Carnegie Mellon University while the electronics and thermoplastic shell is developed and made by QinetiQ, Inc. Early development was conducted by the United States Naval Research Laboratory, including initial design, production and field-testing.

+Technical details

 The robot has four wheels, is 15 inches (38 cm) long, less than a foot wide, and 5 inches (13 cm) in height.
 The robot is very rugged, and can be thrown over fences, up or down stairwells, from a moving vehicle at 45 miles per hour (70 km/h), or even from a third-story window.
 It does not matter how it lands because neither side is the right side up.
 However, it was not designed to drive up or down stairs on its own.
 Instead, Dragon Runner was designed so that it could be carried up the stairway.